Conditional Logic Overview

 Conditional Logic can be simple or quite complex depending upon the number of actions, conditions and triggers specified.
-A survey that uses conditional logic requires careful and meticulous planning, execution, testing and piloting in order to avoid errors and ensure the survey objectives are met.
-Where possible, keep it as simple as possible.
+It requires careful and meticulous planning, execution, testing and piloting in order to avoid errors and ensure the survey objectives are met.
+Where possible, keep the logic as simple as possible.

 Survey Template "Preview" includes logic to allow testing

-When previewing a survey template that contains logic the logic is applied.
+Logic is applied when previewing a survey template.
 This allows user testing of the logic before launching a project.
 The responses are not saved.

 Conditional Logic is included when copying survey templates

-Conditional Logic is included when copying survey templates using the Survey Copy feature.
+Conditional Logic is included when using the Survey Template Copy feature.
 For the Consultant and Enterprise Plans, survey templates copied from one Spark Chart account to another account will also copy the logic.

 Elements of Conditional Logic

 Logic is structured with three components: Actions, Triggers and Conditions.